-V. DISCUSSION AND CONCLUSIONS
+V. DISCUSSION AND CONCLUSION

-Sea clutter, referring to radar backscatter from an ocean surface, is a nonstationary, complex, nonlinear dynamical process with a discernible structure that exhibits a multitude of continuous-wave modulation processes: amplitude modulation, frequency modulation, spectral-width modulation, and bimodal frequency distribution due to breaking waves.
+Sea clutter, referring to radar backscatter from an ocean surface, is a nonstationary complex nonlinear dynamical process with a discernible structure that exhibits a multitude of continuous-wave modulation processes: 1) amplitude modulation; 2) frequency modulation; 3) spectral-width modulation; and 4) bimodal frequency distribution due to breaking waves.
 The modulations are slowly varying (in the order of seconds) functions of time.
-The amplitude modulation is clearly discernible in the seaclutter waveform, regardless of the sea state or whether the ocean waves are moving away from the radar or coming towards it.
+The amplitude modulation is clearly discernible in the sea-clutter waveform, regardless of the sea state or whether the ocean waves are moving away from the radar or coming toward it.
 The frequency modulation and variations in spectral width and spectral shape become clearly observable when the nonlinear nature of sea clutter becomes pronounced.
-This happens when the sea state is higher or the ocean waves are coming towards the radar.
+This happens when the sea state is higher or the ocean waves are coming toward the radar.
 These observations on the nonlinearly modulated nature of sea clutter have become clear from the detailed experimental study reported in Section IV.
 This study paves the way for a new phemenological approach to the modeling of sea clutter in terms of all its modulating components.
-In subsequent work, we will extend the work to the full body of experimental data that we gathered on the East Coast of Nova Scotia in 1993.
-We have already developed a website that will also enable others to use this valuable resource and contribute to this exciting field [70].
+In subsequent work, we will extend the work to the full body of experimental data that we gathered on the east coast of Nova Scotia in 1993.
+We have already developed a website that will also enable others to use this valuable resource and contribute to this exciting field.2